thoni56/joobrols/README.md

 browser plugins that can colour your page.

 Joomla (https://joomla.org) is a CMS that makes it easy to manage small to large websites.
-It's routing mechanism is designed to give flexibility.
+Its routing mechanism is designed to give flexibility.
 But this flexibility sometimes causes the router to not generate a 404 for wrong links.
 Instead the result is an empty, but valid page.